opendatasoft/ods-documentation-explore-api/source/includes/v2/_odsql.md

 The select clause can be used in records search APIs as the parameter `select`.

-The select clause allows to:
+The select clause allows :
-- choose the fields that will be returned for each row
+- choosing the fields that will be returned for each row,
-- transform fields using arithmetic
+- transforming fields using arithmetic,
-- rename fields
+- renaming fields,
-- add computed virtual fields to fields
+- adding computed virtual fields to fields,
-- include or exclude fields based on a pattern
+- including or excluding fields based on a pattern.

 A select clause is composed of a single select expression or a list of comma-separated expressions.